How To Respond To An Apology Email From A Coworker – 8 Tips

 “Hi!
 How was your weekend?”

 “Hey!
-I’m glad we talked about what happened.
-I’m ready to move on.”
+I’m glad we were able to talk about what happened.
+I’m ready to put it behind us.”

 8. Replying Mediums: